codefresh-io/cap-docs.codefresh.io/_docs/integrations/jira.md

 One of the major highlights of the Codefresh platform is the ability to automatically correlate software features with their deployment (where and when).
 While the software version of a component is easily identifiable, what is likely more interesting and important is to know the features included in a release.

-Codefresh has native integration for Atlassian JIRA.
-This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to the moment it is implemented and deployed to an environment.
+Codefresh has native integration for Atlassian Jira.
+This allows Codefresh to monitor a feature all the way from the ticket creation phase, up to when it is implemented and deployed to an environment.

 Adding a JIRA integration allows you to reference the integration in your pipelines (Codefresh or external), by the name of the integration account, instead of adding explicit credentials.
 See [Image enrichment overview]({{site.baseurl}}/docs/integrations/image-enrichment-overview/).